Increased Awareness of Paleo Diet Implications for Alzheimer’s Is a Must

 The study shows how high-carbohydrate, high-sugar diets create advanced glycation end products (AGE-s), increase oxidative stress, and contribute to amyloid plaque buildup in the brain.
 (These accumulated plaques are strongly associated with Alzheimer’s.)

-See also this current Washington Times article by cardiologist Eric Thorn, entitled Carbohydrates are killing us.
+See also this current Washington Times article by cardiologist Eric Thorn, entitled Fatty foods don’t cause heart disease, bread and pasta do.
 Dr. Thorn clearly and succinctly discusses the carbohydrate/diabetes connection, and real-world success with his own patients.

 More recent looks at diabetes and Alzheimer’s